 The pier is a much-loved symbol of St Kilda, and this design was selected after an extensive community consultation process.

-Construction-ready detailed designs have now been released, with work set to commence in late 2021.
 The current pier will remain open for visitors to enjoy until the new pier is fully functional in late 2023.